memfault/interrupt/_drafts/best-of-binutils.md

 ### Compiling Binutils For Multiple Targets

-A typical binutil release will only include select targets.
+A typical GNU Binutil release will only include select targets.
 For example, the official GNU ARM toolchain[^4] includes:

 ```